IonicaBizau/cute-logger/README.md

  - [`regarde`](https://github.com/IonicaBizau/regarde)—A tiny tool and library to watch commands.
  - [`repo-downloader`](https://github.com/IonicaBizau/repository-downloader)—Download all the repositories from BitBucket and GitHub, including your account, teams and where you created pull requests.
  - [`share-term`](https://github.com/Share-Term/share-term#readme)—Share the terminal with your friends.
+ - [`ship-release`](https://github.com/IonicaBizau/ship-release#readme)—Publish new versions on GitHub and npm with ease.
  - [`ssh-remote`](https://github.com/IonicaBizau/ssh-remote)—Automagically switch on the SSH remote url in a Git repository.
  - [`statique`](https://github.com/IonicaBizau/statique)—A Node.JS static server module with built-in cache options and route features.
  - [`tinyreq-cli`](https://github.com/IonicaBizau/tinyreq-cli#readme)—A cli tool for making http(s) requests.
 CLI for tinyreq.